maxritter/diy-thermocam-website/src/pages/index.md

     content: >
       The device has a [**large ecosystem of software**](https://www.diy-thermocam.net/software) around it, that allows
-      it to **extend the functionalities of the device** beyond the firmware itself.
+      to **extend the functionalities of the device** beyond the firmware itself.
 You can use the [**ThermoVision
       software**](https://github.com/maxritter/DIY-Thermocam/tree/master/Software/Thermal%20Analysis%20Software)
       to **edit raw data files on your PC** and **save them in various file